JimBobSquarePants/EFBootstrap/README.md

 {
     #region Properties
     /// <summary>
-    /// Gets or sets the for persisting objects to and from data storage
+    /// Gets or sets the session for persisting objects to and from data storage
     /// using the Entity Framework Code First.
     /// </summary>
     public SiteEFCodeFirstSession ReadWriteSession { get; set; }

     /// <summary>
-    /// Gets or sets the for retrieving objects from data storage
+    /// Gets or sets the session for retrieving objects from data storage
     /// using the Entity Framework Code First.
     /// </summary>
     public SiteEFCodeFirstReadOnlySession ReadOnlySession { get; set; }